Dr John Killeen (2014 - 2019) (2019 - 2024)

-Prof Patricia Barker is a Fellow of the Institute of Chartered Accountants in Ireland, having qualified in 1973.
-Prof Barker completed an MPhil in Gender Studies in Trinity College.
+Prof Barker is a Fellow of Chartered Accountants Ireland and qualified in 1973.
+Prof Barker completed an MPhil in Gender Studies in Trinity College Dublin.
 Her PhD developed a paradigm of disclosure of financial information to employees in organisations.
-She served her articles with Stokes Bros. & Pim in Dublin and worked in Peat, Marwick Mitchell in Manchester.
-Prof Barker then became a partner in an accounting practice in Manchester for six years and worked in Manchester University as a principal lecturer.
+She served her articles with Stokes Bros. & Pim in Dublin and worked for Peat Marwick Mitchell in Manchester.
+She later became a partner in an accounting practice in Manchester for six years and worked in Manchester University as a principal lecturer.

-Prof Barker worked as a Human Rights Monitor in Israel and Palestine.
-She has been a member of the Boards of Women’s Aid, Sonas Housing Association, the National Chamber Choir and the Higher Education Authority (chairing the Audit Committee), and was the Chairman of the Irish Blood Transfusion Service for three years.
+Patricia worked as a Human Rights Monitor in Israel and Palestine.
+She has been a member of the Boards of Women’s Aid, the Sonas Housing Association, the National Chamber Choir and the Higher Education Authority (chairing the Audit Committee), and was Chairperson of the Irish Blood Transfusion Service for three years.

-Prof Barker is currently a Director of Dublin Bus Ltd. and Tallaght Hospital and is Chair of the Education Board of the Chartered Accountants Ireland.
-In addition Prof Barker is Chair of the Internal Audit Committees for the Marine Institute, Dublin Bus and Rehab.
+She is currently a Director of Dublin Bus Ltd. and Tallaght Hospital chairing their Audit Committees.
+In addition, she is Chair of the Education Board of Chartered Accountants Ireland.
+In addition she is Chair of the Audit and Risk Committee for the Marine Institute.
 She is currently a voluntary counsellor and trainer for the Dublin Rape Crisis Centre.
-She has written books on Group Accounting, Flexible Working in the Profession and more recently on women who have succeeded in the Accountancy profession and on Corporate Governance and Professional Ethics.
+She has written books on group accounting, flexible working in the profession and more recently on women who have succeeded in the accountancy profession, as well as on corporate governance and professional ethics.

 Dermot Clohessy B.Sc Eng (2015 - 2020)

-Dermot Clohessy (B.Sc.
-Eng.) is an engineer by profession with post graduate qualifications in both Business Strategy & Finance.
-He has an extensive understanding of foreign direct investment having spent 28 years with IDA Ireland.
+Mr Dermot Clohessy (BSc Eng.) is an engineer by profession with postgraduate qualifications in both business strategy and finance.
+He has an extensive understanding of foreign direct investment (FDI) having worked for 28 years with IDA Ireland.

-Dermot was IDA's Executive Director/COO from 2006 to 2015 and was directly involved in the development and successful implementation of IDA's corporate strategies during this period.
-His broad responsibilities also included expanding the global markets from which Ireland competes for investment and developing new business areas for FDI into Ireland.
+Dermot was the IDA's Executive Director/COO from 2006 to 2015 and was directly involved in the development and successful implementation of the IDA's corporate strategies during this period.
+His broad responsibilities included expanding the global markets in which Ireland competes for investment and developing new business areas for FDI into Ireland.

 Dr. Berna Grist B.L., a barrister and chartered town planner, is Adjunct Professor in the School of Architecture, Planning and Environmental Policy at University College Dublin.
 She holds a PhD from the University of Ulster on The Legislative and Regulatory Framework for Development in the Republic of Ireland and has published widely in the fields of planning and environmental law, public policy and governance.
 Together with the late James Macken SC, she co-edited the Irish Planning Law Factbook (2003), which she continues to update annually, and in 2012 she published the second edition of An Introduction to Irish Planning Law.